MuhammadAsad256/Advanced_python_course/Midterm_Projects/Solo_project/README.md

 - **Identify Absences:** Checks the attendance status for each student and identifies those who were absent.
 - **Send Notifications:** Sends an email notification to the absent students informing them about their absence and requesting an explanation.
 - **Email Configuration:** Utilizes Gmail’s SMTP server for sending emails.
+- **Day Check:** Only performs attendance checks and sends notifications on weekdays (Monday through Friday).

 ## Requirements